ruicatxiao/sra2vcf/README.md

    - Adjust the --threads parameter for your system's capabilities
    - For large reference genomes, ensure adequate memory is available

+4. **Inconsistent Results After Adding Samples**
+   - If results appear inconsistent after adding new samples, check that the same reference genome and parameters are being used
+   - In rare cases, manually removing specific output files might be necessary to force reprocessing

+## In developmnent

+ - Working on wrapping entire pipeline into Singularity image
+ - Intergrating snpEFF and snpSift scripts into main pipeline

 ## Citation